The Radio (Fallout): Plot

-Adam, a lead farmer, returns home with his son Tommy, only to find Howard sitting at his table, eating food.
-When Adam calls for his daughter Sandra, she doesn't immediately appear, leading him to fear that her body is part of the food Howard is eating; however, she eventually returns, bringing Howard some more food.
-Howard then asks Adam and Tommy about Moldaver, showing them a map he'd obtained from Adam's oldest son; the map is covered in blood and has a bullet hole where Moldaver's location is supposed to be.
+Adam, a lead farmer (who uses a metal detector to collect small metal objects in the desert), returns home with his son Tommy, only to find the Ghoul sitting at his table, eating food.
+When Adam calls for his daughter Sandra, she doesn't immediately appear, leading him to fear that her body is part of the food the Ghoul is eating; however, she eventually returns, bringing the Ghoul some more food.
+The Ghoul then asks Adam and Tommy about Moldaver, showing them a map he'd obtained from Adam's oldest son; the map is covered in blood and has a bullet hole where Moldaver's location is supposed to be.
 It transpires that Adam's oldest son had joined up with Moldaver, and recruited Tommy (without Adam's knowledge) into accepting an assignment to deliver Wilzig to her, in return for a large amount of caps.
-Adam urges Tommy to give Howard Moldaver's location, stating that if he does not, Howard will kill all of them, including Sandra.
-Once Tommy gives him the information, Howard then speculates that Tommy may one day be out for revenge for his older brother's death; after a brief but tense standoff, Tommy tries to go for a weapon but is gunned down by Howard, who departs, leaving a sobbing Adam cradling Tommy's body in his arms.
+Adam urges Tommy to give the Ghoul Moldaver's location, stating that if he does not, the Ghoul will kill all of them, including Sandra.
+Once Tommy gives him the information, the Ghoul then speculates that Tommy may one day be out for revenge for his older brother's death; after a brief but tense standoff, Tommy tries to go for a weapon but is gunned down by the Ghoul, who departs, leaving a sobbing Adam cradling Tommy's body in his arms.

-In 2077, Howard and Moldaver, who goes by the name "Ms. Williams", talk about her conference.
+In 2077, Howard and Moldaver, who goes by the name "Ms. Williams," talk about her conference.
 Howard is disgusted by her perception of his friends' deaths in war, and how Vault-Tec may be involved.
 She reveals that she found a solution to a possible nuclear conflict after working on cold fusion research, which could also provide unlimited energy.
-However, the war-profiting conglomerate behind Vault-Tec shelved the project.
-She asks him to watch over Barb, even telling him to record their conversations by bugging her Pip-Boy.
+However, the war-profiteering conglomerate behind Vault-Tec shelved the project.
+She asks him to watch over his wife Barb, whose division had acquired Moldaver's research division, even telling him to record their conversations by bugging her Pip-Boy.

-In present day, Lucy is scolded by Ben for breaking into level 12.
+In the present day, Lucy is scolded by Ben for breaking into level 12.
 He states that the experiments were real, but were performed by the previous dwellers before they arrived.
-Lucy is under the impression that she is being executed, but is then told by Ben to simply leave the Vault following a mock public execution, even giving her a cache of supplies, to her complete surprise.
+Lucy is under the impression that she is being executed, but is then told by Ben to simply leave the Vault following a mock public execution; he even gives her a cache of supplies, to her complete surprise.
 Maximus activates his armor after stealing the Vault's fusion core and tries to defend Lucy from what he believes to be attacking residents but soon realises the true situation, and he decides to leave with her.
 Maximus reveals his real identity to Lucy, who forgives him for lying and even offers to let him live with her at Vault 33.
 However, she scolds him for stealing the Vault's fusion core, and convinces him to return it.